Permissions and Policy¶

 scriptPubKey given in the chain configuration as the

 Policy lists and transaction control¶

-A core functionality of the Ocean platform is the ability of the blockchain/sidechain operators (the asset issuers) to control and restrict the user transaction permissions, while token outputs remain owned (via the control of private keys) by the legal holder.
+A core functionality of the Ocean platform is the ability of the sidechain operators (the asset issuers) to control and restrict the user transaction permissions, while issued token outputs remain owned (via the control of private keys in the user wallet) by the legal holder.
 This control can determine:

 - Which user addresses (public keys) tokens can be paid to (the whitelist)

 - Which user addresses tokens can be spent from (the freezelist)

 - Which user addresses have permission to permanently destroy (burn) tokens (the burnlist)

 These three policy lists then restrict which transactions that are generated and submitted by individual users can be added to new blocks generated by the block signing nodes, and therefore be allowed to transfer ownership of a tokenised asset peer-to-peer.

 The policy lists are used by the block-signing nodes to determine which transactions are added to the mempool, and therefore in-turn added to new blocks.
 The restrictions are applied as follows: